puppetlabs/puppetdb/documentation/api/query/curl.markdown

 ## Querying PuppetDB with POST

-PuppetDB supports querying by POST, which is useful for particularly large queries (exact limits depend on the client and webserver used.)
+PuppetDB supports querying by POST, which is useful for large queries (exact limits depend on the client and webserver used.)

 POST queries use the following syntax: